If you missed the start of Brit Trek, you haven’t lived. But fortunately, you can catch up here.

 WITHOUT ANY WARNING, A MASSIVE PIRANHA FISH LEAPS OUT OF THE RIVER AND SWALLOWS THE GUY IN THE RED SHIRT.

-CAPTAIN BERK: Yes, and that, as it were, would seem to ah, ah, confirm it.
+CAPTAIN BERK: Yes, and that, as it were, would seem to ah, rather confirm it.
 I say!
 Didn’t somebody say that the fish were always on our side?

 LIEUTENANT SUNAK Yes, Sir.
 It was Science Officer Redwood, Sir.
 He’s quite the expert on fish, I’m told.